-Editor’s Note: This post has been updated with four new best practices and refinements to previous best practices mentioned.
+Editor’s Note: This post has been updated with new best practices, links, and content.

 Do you have the stamina for a sky-high ride through these landing page best practices?

 Let’s do some conversion lifting and soar through these 34 practices that are proven to work time and time again.
 I promise they’re not full of hot air and are worth the read.

 Landing page best practices aren’t as badass as Samuel Jackson, but at least you don’t have to read through stacks of standard operating procedures to get some good usable stuff.

 Uncommon Landing Page Best Practices